-- 1. The site is larger than one (1) acre AND - 2.
-The site has a road frontage on a minor arterial or collector road. - " The only commercial or civic nodes that this policy applies to are Perimeter, Dunwoody Village, Jett Ferry, Georgetown West, and Winters Chapel. - The only minor arterial or collector roads this policy applies to are Ashford Dunwoody Road, Chamblee Dunwoody Road, Dunwoody Club Drive, Hammond Drive, Mount Vernon Road, North Peachtree Road, Peeler Road, Roberts Drive, Spalding Drive, Tilly Mill Road, Winters Chapel Road, and Womack Road. - " Implement a special zoning permission process to allow neighborhood-serving commercial uses on the sites that meet the above qualifications.
+- The only commercial nodes that this policy applies to are Perimeter, Dunwoody Village, Jett Ferry, Georgetown West, and Winters Chapel. - The quarter of a mile is measured from the edge of the node, not the center - " The only minor arterial or collector roads this policy applies to are Ashford Dunwoody Road, Chamblee Dunwoody Road, Dunwoody Club Drive, Hammond Drive, Mount Vernon Road, North Peachtree Road, Peeler Road, Roberts Drive, Spalding Drive, Tilly Mill Road, Winters Chapel Road, and Womack Road. - " Implement a special zoning permission process to allow neighborhood-serving commercial uses on the sites that meet the above qualifications.